ImtiazKhanDS/notes/Improving RAG.md

 - rank importance of question types against relevance and satisfaction
 - Look at data to propose experiments to improve individual clusters
 - Build classifiers to improve observations in real time.

+Once you know the topic clusters , create more questions for certain topics from an llm and improve rag